-The Department provides multiple avenues for interested applicants to ask questions and clarify their understanding of the i3 competition and process.
+The Department provides multiple avenues for interested applicants to ask questions and clarify their understanding of the EIR competition and process.
 Applicants should keep in mind that the Department cannot provide guidance on specific proposals.

-The Department publishes a comprehensive Frequently Asked Questions document on its Web site, at http://innovation.ed.gov/fy-2016-competition/.
+The Department publishes a comprehensive Frequently Asked Questions document on its Web site, at http://innovation.ed.gov/what-we-do/innovation/education-innovation-and-research-eir/.
 Applicants should review this document carefully to see whether their particular questions have been addressed previously.
 The Department also updates this document in response to applicant questions.
-Interested applicants may send their questions to i3@ed.gov.
+Interested applicants may send their questions to Elig@ed.gov.